 You can visit Adobe's System Requirements Page to check if your computer can run any of the software included with Creative Cloud suite.

-You can only activate Creative Cloud on any two devices at the same time; one will need to be deauthorized before activating it on a third.
+You can only activate Creative Cloud on two devices at the same time; one will need to be deauthorized before activating it on a third.
 You also cannot run the software on both devices at the same time.
+You can view and manage your activated devices here and also reference the Troubleshooting section of this article.

 Download the Creative Cloud Software